Tokyo Olympic head shoots down comments about delaying games

 Mori said Takahashi was speaking for himself.
 Takahashi is not involved in the the day-to-day running of the organizing committee, which is directed by Mori and CEO Toshiro Muto.

 The Tokyo Olympics are being threatened by the spreading coronavirus.
-Organizers and the IOC have repeatedly said the games will open on July 24 as planned, with the Paralympics opening on Aug.
+Organizers and the International Olympic Committee have repeatedly said the games will open on July 24 as planned, with the Paralympics opening on Aug.
 25.

+Any option other than opening on schedule — if the virus allows that — is fraught with problems.

+The IOC’s contract with Tokyo gives it almost total control over cancellation without a penalty for breaking contract terms.
+It has a reserve fund of about $2 billion to tide it over until the next Olympics, and also carries cancellation insurance.